Motivate learners with

-Traditional incentive strategies are intended to reward and increase the frequency of positive behaviors.
-Over time, however, available incentives can lose their appeal with students—and their power to influence behavior.
-Positivity puts a proactive spin on incentives.
+Traditional incentive strategies reward and increase the frequency of positive behaviors.
+Over time, however, rewards become routine and lose their power to influence behavior.
+Positivity puts a proactive spin on incentives and strenghtens their impact.

 Empower students to choose